CumulusNetworks/docs/content/nvue-reference/Set-and-Unset-Commands/QoS.md

 ## <h>nv set qos advance-buffer-config default-global egress-mgmt-buffer reserved</h>

-Configures the QoS lossy reserved egress management buffer.
+Configures the egress management reserved buffer allocation in bytes.
+You can specify a value between 0 and 4294967295.

 ### Version History